kun-w-lee/blog/_posts/2020-08-19-parallel_world.md

 ### Antarctica

 To refute, the scientists declared that it is one of the most unlikable explanations of the event.
-Furthermore, added that
+Furthermore, added that:

 > the particles sensed by the ANITA was not from the Earth’s ground but was related to the icecap of the Antarctic.